 If you’re a recent graduate, or a professional who would like to develop a career in landscape architecture, this fast track programme is for you.

-Most likely, you’ll have a design background or be able to demonstrate some creative flair; you may have an undergraduate degree in Landscape Architecture or in a related subject such as geography, planning or ecology.
+Most likely, you’ll have a design background or be able to demonstrate some creative flair; you may have an undergraduate degree in Landscape Architecture or in a related subject such as architecture, design, geography, planning, ecology or fine art.

 What’s critical is that you’re passionate about improving the environment for the benefit of people and nature.